semantic-systems/SIGSPATIAL2025-Georelating/README.md

 ## GANDR: Georelating-annotated Natural Disaster Reports
 GANDR is a silver-standard dataset of 2,000 synthetic disaster reports with annotated H3 DGGS cell indices and geospatial relations for the US and EU.
 Please find it in the `data/` directory.
-In case you use the dataset, please cite the Zenodo entryas:
+In case you use the dataset, please cite the Zenodo entry:
 ```bibtex
 Moltzen, K., Usbeck, R., & Huang, J. (2025).
 GANDR: Georelating-Annotated Natural Disaster Reports [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.15612556
 ```